‘This Is Us’ Writer Jas Waters’ Cause Of Death Has Been Revealed

 The cause of death for This Is Us writer and journalist Jas Waters has been shared.

-According to Entertainment Tonight, the Los Angeles County Medical coroner records indicate that Waters died from committing suicide.
+According to Entertainment Tonight, the Los Angeles County Medical coroner records indicate that Waters died by committing suicide.
 The 39-year-old died by hanging on Tuesday, June 9.

 Waters wrote on 18 episodes of This Is Us and was responsible for some of the show’s most iconic episodes.
 The This Is Us team released a statement on Wednesday, June 10 to confirm her passing.
 In the statement, Waters was referred to as a “brilliant storyteller” and “force of nature” to those who were able to work with her.
-Following the initial post, stars of the family drama like Mandy Moore, Susan Kelechi Watson and Niles Fitch all paid tribute to Waters on social media.
+Following the initial post, stars of the family drama like Mandy Moore, Susan Kelechi Watson, and Niles Fitch paid tribute to Waters on social media.

 In addition to writing on This Is Us, Waters also worked as a story editor on Jim Carrey’s Kidding, which premiered last year.
 After learning of her death, Kidding creator Dave Holstein tweeted about the loss and shared how much Waters meant to him and the show’s team.